-The MediaCoach partners are in Almere in the Netherlands for the next phase in the project!
-This week, we see partners present their training plans for their media literacy training in their own home countries.
+The MediaCoach partners met in Almere in the Netherlands for the next phase in the project!
+This week, we see partners present their training plans for their media literacy training programmes in their own home countries.
 These plans aim to set out the structure to educate a variety of individuals from students at all levels to parents and unemployed people.
 Each partner presented their own ideas based on their experience and research in their home countries.
 These presentations of the first draft allow for advice and constructive conversations in improving their plans.
 The purpose of the project is to learn from best practice from the renowned Dutch model but to also hear examples from the other partners.
 Only with hearing many initiatives and ideas can a successful structure be created and sharing knowledge is key!

 The main points of focus today?